NewUserKK/vue-template-project/README.md

     Callbacks are called immediatelly so `match()` function call is not necessary (for example, if result type is `void`)

     `Result` is just typealias for Either<Error, T>
-* service-utils: util-functions to reduce boilerplate in `axios` calls.
+* `data/common/service-utils.ts`: util functions to reduce boilerplate in `axios` calls.
 Basically just checks if response was successful and returns `Either.Right` if it was or `Either.Left` if it wasn't.

   Common usage: